Karenvn/busco-alg-painter/README.md

 ## Custom profiles

-Copy one of the bundled TOML files and edit its biological metadata, reference schema, labels and palette.
+Copy one of the TOML files and edit its biological metadata, reference schema, labels and palette.
 Relative reference-table paths are resolved from the custom configuration file: